 -- This indicates column that is unique, we will be loading by MemberLabel

 -- but is possible to load by other columns as well, in which case you

 @BusinessKeyColumns = N'MemberLabel',

 @CheckStagingUniqueness = TRUE

-MemberId: A member Id from the Dimension table.
-MemberId must be unique within the table and cannot contain the value 0.
+MemberId: A MemberId from the DO_ table, which must be unique within the table and cannot contain the value 0.

 Hierarchy Schema Example

 The images below show a typical hierarchy structure and the members it can contain.